 Every New Year’s days many people go to shrines and temples for praying for health and good luck.
 Shrines and temples in various places are usually full of people all over Japan throughout the year.
 We don’t forget “the existence of a big power” over human beings.
 Japanese people are religious enough but we can feel freely about “Kamisama (deities)”?

 ☆７ The present religion？

-If some people say only their “Kami (god)” is “Just”, there is no future.
+If some people say only their “Kami (god, deity)” is “Just”, there is no future.
 The “existence beyond human beings” is common for all human beings.
-What kind of “Kami (god)” depends on their respective cultures.
+What kind of “Kami (deity)” depends on their respective cultures.
 Culture is different according to the geographical and climatic conditions.
-Japanese people think that it is the only way for all peoples to live peacefully in the “Earth Village” which has become smaller, to accept and coexist with each “Kami(deity)” so as to respect each other’s culture.
+Japanese people think it is the only way for all peoples to live peacefully in the “Earth Village” which has become smaller, to accept and coexist with each “Kami(deity)” so as to respect each other’s culture.